GoogleCloudPlatform/functions-framework-dotnet/docs/deployment.md

 directory.
 You also need to use the `--set-build-env-vars` command line flag to specify the `GOOGLE_BUILDABLE` build-time environment variable.
-This tells the Google Cloud Functions deployment process which project to build and deploy.
+This tells the Google Cloud Functions deployment process the path to the project to build and deploy.
 Note that the `GOOGLE_BUILDABLE` environment variable value is case-sensitive, and should match the directory and file names used.
+Additionally, note that the value is the path to the project, *not* a .NET assembly name or namespace.
+(In many cases these will be the same, but not always.)

 When deploying a function with multiple projects, it's important to make sure you have a suitable